Skip to content

 • Related Articles

-How To Make My Room Colder Without AC | 6 Simple Hacks
+How To Make My Room Colder Without AC: 6 Methods That Work

-1. Strategic Fan Placement:
+1. Strategic fan placement

 how to make my room colder with a fan

-2. Cotton Sheets and Damp Towels:
+2. Cotton sheets and damp towels

 how to make my room colder with Cotton Sheets and Damp Towels

-3. Blackout Curtains or Reflective Coverings:
+3. Blackout curtains or reflective coverings

 how to make my room colder with Blackout Curtains

-4. Cross-Ventilation:
+4. Cross-ventilation

 how to make my room colder with Cross-Ventilation

-5. DIY Air Cooler:
+5. DIY air cooler

 How to Make my Room Colder with DIY Air Cooler

-6. Avoid Heat-Producing Devices:
+6. Avoid heat-producing devices

 How to Make my Room By Avoid Using Heat-Producing Devices

-• Place a bowl of ice in front of the fan
+• Place a bowl of ice in front of the fan so it blows a chilled breeze.

 How can I make my room cold ASAP?